Spanish immigration to Cuba: Immigration waves

-20th Century
+20th century

+Regions

+This table shows the ethnic composition of Spanish residents in Cuba in the year 1900.
+The three largest groups Galicians, Asturians and Islanders constituted 68% of all Spanish immigrants.
-For four years, between 1916 and 1920, Cuba was the first major destination of Spanish migrants to Latin America (about 60%), and the second major destination, after Argentina, between 1900 to 1930.

-Other results show that between 1902 and 1931, 780,400 (60.8%) were from Spain, 197,600 (15.4%) from Haiti, 115,600 (9.0%) from Jamaica and 190,300 (14.8%) other countries.
+For four years, between 1916 and 1920, Cuba was the first major destination of Spanish migrants to Latin America (about 60%), and the second major destination, after Argentina, between 1900 and 1930.
+From 1902 to 1931, more than 60% of immigrants to Cuba were Spanish.
+Some sources estimate this figure reached 80% at some point in this timeframe.
+This immense Spanish immigration surge was important to Cuba's social and demographic framework, particularly in the urban and agricultural industries. results show that between 1902 and 1931, 780,400 (60.8%) were from Spain, 197,600 (15.4%) from Haiti, 115,600 (9.0%) from Jamaica and 190,300 (14.8%) other countries.

-Present situation
+Concurrent situation

 According to current statistics, there are over 9,566 Canarians, 23,185 Andalusians and 11,114 Galicians living in Cuba.

-Immigration by ethnic groups
+Spanish regions

 Andalusians

 Andalusians are a fairly large community in Cuba, in fact the way Cubans speak is strongly influenced by the Spanish dialect of Andalusia (in the same way as the Canarian accent).

 Bullfighting, as well as the traditional Andalusian cultural festival, also has a presence in Cuba since the colonial period and uninterrupted from 1538 to 1899.
 In Havana there are many bullrings and bullfighters from Cádiz, Spain pass through them.
 In the first half of the 19th century, bullfights were held in Sancti Spíritus in 1850 and in other cities.
 In the 19th century, Havana and Montevideo were the cities with the most bullfights, which finally lost the tradition in the last years of the 20th century.